weixu000/graphics-projects/README.md

 # Projects for Computer Graphics
 I took UCSD CSE 167 in Fall 2019, descriptions can be found [here](http://ivl.calit2.net/wiki/index.php/ProjectsHomeworkCSE167F19).
-Each project completed is tagged by Project1, Project2, Project3.
+Each project completed is tagged by Project1, Project2, Project3, and Project4.

 FOR ARCHIVE ONLY, DO NOT COPY!!!